FlowiseAI/FlowiseDocs/use-cases/upserting-data.md

 Once we have uploaded our PDF or datset, we need to **split it into smaller pieces, documents, or chunks**.
 This is a crucial preprocessing step for 2 main reasons:

 * **Retrieval speed and relevance:** Storing and querying large documents as single entities in a vector database can lead to slower retrieval times and potentially less relevant results.
 Splitting the document into smaller chunks allows for more targeted retrieval.
 By querying against smaller, more focused units of information, we can achieve faster response times and improve the precision of the retrieved results.
 * **Cost-effective:** Since we only retrieve relevant chunks rather than the entire document, the number of tokens processed by the LLM is significantly reduced.
-This targeted retrieval approach directly translates to lower usage costs for your LLM, as billing is typically based on token consumption.
-By minimizing the amount of irrelevant information sent to the LLM, we optimize for both performance and cost.
+This targeted retrieval approach directly translates to lower usage costs for our LLM, as billing is typically based on token consumption.
+By minimizing the amount of irrelevant information sent to the LLM, we also optimize for cost.

 ### Nodes